Fractional CTO Services for Growing Companies

 Technical decisions compound.
 A database schema chosen for MVP simplicity becomes a migration project that costs 6 months of engineering time at scale.
 A monolithic architecture chosen to ship fast becomes a scaling constraint that adds 3 weeks to every feature.
 A third-party dependency chosen for speed becomes a vendor lock-in that limits your product options.

 These decisions don't announce themselves as consequential.
 They look like small architectural choices at the time.
-A fractional CTO's job is to identify which decisions are load-bearing before they're made -- not after they've caused the expensive problem.
+A fractional CTO's job is to identify which decisions are load-bearing before they're made, not after they've caused the expensive problem.

 What we advise on